devexperts/suitcase/README.md

 * The recording is disabled by default.
 If the reference images are missing, SUITCase will save **the suggested screenshots** into the separate folder.
 If the collected screenshots are **unexpected**, SUITCase will save them into another separate folder as well.
-* There are **two screenshots naming strategies** – by the device name and by the screenshot size (default).
+* There are **three screenshots naming strategies** – by the device name, by the screenshot size (default), and manual.
 Change strategy by setting the `screenshotComparisonNamingStrategy` variable.
 * You can also provide **the custom labels** to the screenshots if you want to make multiple assertions in a single test.
 Just set the `withLabel` argument.
 ```swift
 screenshotComparisonNamingStrategy = .imageSize